salesforce/design-system-react/docs/behavior-tests.md

         * should narfle the garthok when created and then destroyed

 Wait!
 Where did ``createComponent`` go?
 Any behavior which you specify as required but not being tested will use either the approach named ``default`` (if there is one), or else the **first** approach listed, which in this case would be ``A1``.
 It's not considered relevant to the test, since they should all result in a component with the same state, so it is not listed using ``describe()``.

-# Why Use Behavior Driven Tests #

-We have slightly redefined "behavior" to a broader scope.
-In this project, a "behavior" is anything the user does (interaction via the DOM, and what is traditionally considered behavioral testing), or anything the application does (interaction with the framework via the API, which is the behavior of the application itself).

-The following are the top-level goals defined for this project which primarily influenced the use of behavior driven tests.

-## Framework Agnostic ##

-We want this project to be framework agnostic.
-That means it should be usable with jQuery, Marionette, React, and any other number of frameworks.
-It should be relatively straight forward (not necessarily easy) to add a new framework to the list of supported ones.

-## Easy to Consume ##

-We want the components exported by this project to be easy to consume from within any of our defined frameworks.
-As part of this, we want to honor the style and API of each framework.

-This means the interface/style for the framework should be honored.
-For example, in jQuery this means making use of the ``.data()`` storage and exporting backward-compatible jQuery widgets accessed off of ``$.fn``, but this means using Backbone models and collections when using the Marionette framework, and using ``props`` for React.

-If the API for accessing a component is different from framework to framework, then it becomes difficult to write one test which covers all frameworks.
-Yet, if you don't have a single test which is applied to all frameworks, then it is easy for the frameworks to diverge and end up with unique bugs and quirks between them.
-Therefore we needed to define a framework agnostic testing approach.